 Isn’t it crazy to think that the holidays are just right around the corner?
 Once that happens, you will see all sorts of recipes for fudge.
 But I am here today to save you from all of those other unnecessary fudge recipes.
 I have you covered with this old fashioned Never Fail Fudge Recipe – and it’s the last you’ll ever need.

-This recipe here turns out perfect every. single. time.
+This easy fudge recipe here turns out perfect every. single. time.
 I can attest to that because I have made it a lot.
+It truly is the best fudge recipe.
+I promise.

 I received free sugar from Imperial Sugar in exchange for writing this post.
 All opinions are my own.